End of the Beginning (song)

-"End of the Beginning" is a song by English metal band Black Sabbath, the opening track on their nineteenth studio album, 13 (2013).
+"End of the Beginning" is a song by the English heavy metal band Black Sabbath, the opening track on their nineteenth studio album, 13 (2013).

 Composition

 "End of the Beginning" has been described as a doom metal song.
 According to lyricist Geezer Butler, the song deals with the fear of how "technology is going to completely take over the human race", inspired particularly by cloning: "It seems like eventually, people are going to clone the Beatles and stuff like that.
 I mean, it’s already happening now with a "Tupac" at Coachella, using holograms.
 But eventually I think they’ll start cloning people like the Beatles, and sending them out on endless tours."
 Music Scholar and Black Sabbath fanatic, Nolan Stolz, notes that there are apparent similarities between "End of the Beginning" and "Black Sabbath", the first song off of the first album released by Black Sabbath.
 It is probable that this was an artistic statement signifying the band getting back to their roots.